saralafia/ERI-maps/README.md

 **Cognitive Heuristics**: By contrast, these heuristics reflect "meaningful units" of information (levels of thematic granularity) that a viewer (such as an external reviewer) has in mind.
 They seem to be better suited to our task of defining and designing a suitable range of topics to model.

-- *Miller's law* (Miller, 1956): The average person can hold approximately 7±2 objects or digits in working memory, limiting the transmission and processing of information.
-These objects can be chunked (e.g. 7 digits, 6 letters, 5 words).
-This range suggests at least two levels of granularity with the coarsest granularity level of **5 - 9 objects** and the second level bounded by **25 - 81 objects**.
+- *Miller's law*: The average person can hold approximately 7±2 "chunks" in working memory (e.g. 7 digits, 6 letters, 5 words), limiting the transmission and processing of information (Miller, 1956).
+This suggests at least two levels of granularity for our topic models, with the coarsest granularity level of 7±2 (**5 - 9 chunks)** and the second level bounded by (5 x 5) to (9 x 9), a range of (**25 - 81 chunks**).
-- *Perception in chess* (Chase and Simon, 1973): Chess masters memorize thousands of distinct configurations of pieces on a board and do this by creating perceptual chunks.
-The number of relations a player can memorize varies by skill but is roughly **2 - 100 relations**.
-This suggests that chunks are hierarchically organized with larger chunks comprised of simpler, smaller ones.
-- *Dunbar's number* (Dunbar, 1992): Social structures have been found to be shaped, and limited, by brain size. **150 social ties** have been proposed as an upper limit to maintain "social" cohesion and avoid information overload.
-This cognitive constraint from anthropology is also relevant, as it suggests a maximum number of relationships that an individual can monitor simultaneously.

 In addition to these scientometric and cognitive heuristics, we also report **coherence scores** for the models that we produce, which allow us to compare models across levels of thematic granularity.
 Topic coherence measures the extent to which top terms representing a topic are semantically related relative to the corpus (Greene et al., 2014).
 This allows us to select a model with a number of topics yielding a relatively high coherence score.
 Compared with similar measures, including perplexity and log-likelihood, for evaluating topic model quality, coherence is considered to be more human interpretable.